digital-asset/docs.daml.com/docs/2.7.0/docs/getting-started/path-variables.rst

         echo 'export PATH="$HOME/.daml/bin:$PATH"' >> ~/.zprofile

-For both shells, the above will update the configuration for future, newly opened terminals, but will not affect any exsting one.
+For both shells, the above will update the configuration for future, newly opened terminals, but will not affect any existing one.

 To test the
 configuration of ``JAVA_HOME`` (on either shell), open a new terminal and run::